 - My first job was as a batboy for the Chattanooga Lookouts.
 I was 13 years old, and they won the Southern League Championship that year.
 It was a great experience, and I am proud to call Chattanooga home and be able to say that was my first job.

 M: Is there anything else you would like to share?

 T: It’s really important for HR professionals to continue to learn and develop.
-I have seen a lot of changes in the field since I began my career 20 years ago, and even more changes since I began undergrad 25 years ago.
-Being on top of the constant changes helps professionals set themselves apart when applying for a job or promotion, or even just with building influence among their colleagues.
-I say constantly to my undergrad students to try to be experts in their field; be seen as the go-to person when someone has a question.
+I have seen a lot of changes in the field since I began my career 20 years ago and even more changes since I began undergrad 25 years ago.
+Being on top of the constant changes helps professionals set themselves apart when applying for a job or promotion or even just with building influence among their colleagues.
+I constantly tell my students to try to be experts in their field.
+Be seen as the go-to person when someone has a question.
 You’ll become a strategic business partner and be viewed as a leader when you have relevant knowledge in your field.
 That comes with learning continuously.